“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Should you have any queries please contact the International Team on +44 (0) 1204 903110 or email firstname.lastname@example.org

-Apply online: University of Bolton MA Games Development - 21 September 2020
+Apply online: University of Bolton MA Games Development-20 September 2021 (Intake not currently accepting international applications)

 Overall, the course is project-based and intensely practical in nature.
 You will be expected to take part in various types of projects that are appropriate to a small group of independent video game developers, working in groups with your peers.
 Throughout your studies, you will have access to the various members of our games team, so you can benefit from a range of different help and advice.
 Where new material, concepts and techniques are being introduced, we will offer teaching and learning support to help you absorb those new ideas.